 Hi!
-I am Stewart Stewart, and I wear many hats.
+I am Stewart Stewart.
 I am a visionary artist, an actor, and the Executive Director & program facilitator for Center for Folk & Community Art (“CFCA”) a non-profit Arts outreach organization I co-founded with my wife artist/author Dena Stewart.
-I’m a civic activist and an orator.
-I’m also the producer of Alive on South Beach, a video show I co-host with Dena for SyndicatedNews.NET.
+I also produce and co-host (with Dena) Alive on South Beach®™

 Dena and I relocated from New York to Miami Beach in January of 1987.
 We were offered studio/exhibition space on Lincoln Road at a price we couldn’t refuse.
 Besides, it was snowing in New York so joining the South Beach pioneers at that time was seductive (Miami Vice was the top-rated show, then).

-I graduated from the University of Toledo with a degree in Public Relations and after several jobs with larger PR firms I opened my own, staging national promotions for such clients as Opera Star Roberta Peters, Musicians Doc Severinsen and Errol Garner, Singer Nancy Wilson, The House of Hermes, and Superba Cravats.
+I graduated from the University of Toledo with a degree in Public Relations.
+After several jobs with larger PR firms I opened my own firm specializing in branding and promoting nationally-known entertainers.

-In 2012, I became the producer and co-host of Alive on South Beach, an internet video show that takes people behind the scenes to meet some of the people that make Miami such a great tourist attraction.
+In 2011, I became the producer and co-host of Alive on South Beach®™, an internet video show that takes people behind the scenes to meet some of the people who make Miami … MIAMI!

 Alive on South Beach®™ is bookmarked by over 100 universities and public libraries around the world.
 Alive on South Beach®™ videos have been picked up in China and can be found on BAIDU (equivalent of Google search engine) and on Weibo (YouTube equivalent).